derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 #### Conclusion

-It's a real project.
+It's a real project, and not just a side project.
 It has a lot of work to do but there's actually some potential here.

 ### 5. 9k nodes